loiccattani/Nodes/readme.md

 Releases tagged *R_x* are not meant to be any kind of incremental versionning to the playground as a whole.
 Instead they are milestones to interesting behaviors.

+## R_6

+The whole is now more like a shockwave simulator with the help of context.globalCompositeOperation = 'lighter'

+Need performance improvement!
+Target: 100000 particles at 60fps

+That should be pretty easy switching to requestAnimationFrame, removing all not really important math operations, switching to squares... or is it better to start off as a whole  new project?

 ## R_5.1

 Added a footer note about keyboard controls.
 Shock waves now also triggered by the "s" key.